-Applicants planning to major in Mathematics must present three and one-half units of mathematics (including 2 years of algebra, geometry, and trigonometry.)
+Applicants planning to major in Mathematics must present four units of mathematics (including 2 years of algebra, geometry, and trigonometry.)

 Applicants planning to major in Chemistry must present at least three units of mathematics and one unit of high school chemistry with laboratory science.